 The town of Snowmass is making moves to acquire a 12-unit, free-market development to add to its employee-housing inventory.

-At a meeting Jan.
-22, Town Council gave the housing department the go-ahead to enter into a purchase contract with the owner of the .6-acre property at 250 Carriage Way.
+Town Council at a meeting Jan.
+22 gave the housing department the go-ahead to enter into a purchase contract with the owner of the .6-acre property at 250 Carriage Way.

 The agreement between the housing department and the seller outlines a due diligence period of 120 days as well as a “potential purchase price” of $2.85 million.